Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Relative Senses.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9
+**Before Mitigation**: Likelihood: 3, Severity: 4, Overall: 12

 **Mitigation**: Make sure hot water is not hot enough to burn.
-If it does burn, run under running tepid water for 10 mins.
-Call first aider in event of injury.
+If it does burn, run under running tepid water for 10 mins and call first aider.

-**After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4
+**After Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 <br/>